haiwera-silk-cd/magento-devdocs/guides/v2.1/ext-best-practices/bk-ext-best-practices.md

 | Community | 10% | 53%   | 26%   | 11% |
 | Enterprise| 9%  | 32%   | 27%   | 32% |

 This guide provides best practices, guidelines, and tips for creating Magento extensions.
-We encourage you to follow our best practices when developing code for your Magento components.
+We encourage you to follow our best practices when developing code for your Magento组件.

 ### Sections